Last updated March 8, 2021

 There is no live, weakened or inactive coronavirus in these vaccines.

 Yes.
-The Pfizer and Moderna vaccines have completed phase 3 clinical trials, which involves studies in humans.
+All vaccines authorized for emergency use have completed phase 3 clinical trials, which involves studies in humans.
 The FDA requires the manufacturers to continue to report study findings even after an Emergency Use Authorization.
 The earliest any vaccine could be granted full use authorization is July 2021.

 What are the possible side effects?